Request Assistance

 2. Explain to the child that the circumstance that made it hard for their parent to take care of them also makes it hard to follow through on plans that they made.
 Dad is having trouble taking care of himself right now and that also can make it hard for him to remember visits/events/etc. He is having a hard time, but he loves you.
 It is not your fault.

-3. Reaffirm the parent’s love for the child.
-You are such a great kid and they love you.
-I’m sorry they are missing this time with you.
+3. Reaffirm your love for the child.
+If appropriate, reaffirm the parent’s love, too.
+You’re such a great kid and I love you [and they love you].
+I’m sorry they’re missing this time with you.

 • Advise kin caregivers to avoid saying negative things about a child’s parent and to take opportunities to connect a parent’s positive attributes with skills or characteristics they see in the child (for example, a love of reading, a favorite food, or persistence in sports).
 When adults tell a child that they’re “nothing like” their parent, it can make the child feel disconnected from the very people they miss deeply and want to feel attached to.
 When children are told (in a negative way) that they are “just like” their parents, they may feel shamed.